Replacing A Broken DVD Or CD Drive

 1. Click ‘Start’ then right click ‘(My) Computer’ and click ‘Manage’ to open the ‘Computer Management’ window.

 3. Right click on the name of your faulty drive and click ‘Disable’.
-NB If you have a PC with 2 DVD/CD drives, make sure you choose the faulty one!
+NB If you have a PC with 2 DVD/CDs, make sure you choose the faulty one!

-4. A message now appears warning that disabling the device will cause it to stop functioning – click the ‘Yes’ button to disable the drive.
+4. A message now appears warning that disabling the device will cause it to stop functioning – click the ‘Yes’ button to disable it.